flexn-io/create/packages/graybox/README.md

 1. Create wdio.capabilities.js file in testable project's root folder.
 2. Copy capabilities object from testable project's wdio.conf.js to wdio.capabilities.js.
 3. In wdio.capabilities.js remove `...customCapabilities,` and after object add `module.exports = { capabilities };`.
-4. In wdio.capabilities.js file change `deviceName` and `platformVersion` for iOS, tvOS and change `avd` and `platformVersion` for Android, AndroidTV.
+4. In wdio.capabilities.js file change `deviceName` and `platformVersion` for iOS, tvOS and change `avd`, `deviceName` and `platformVersion` for Android, AndroidTV.
 Example of wdio.capabilities.js file can be seen below.

 ```javascript
 const capabilities = {